zoisite-rb/zoisite-rb/guides/source/routing.md

 By default, using `resources` creates routes for the seven default actions (`index`, `show`, `new`, `create`, `edit`, `update`, and `destroy`).
 You can use the `:only` and `:except` options to limit which routes are created.

-The `:only` option tells Rails to create only the specified routes:
+The `:only` option tells Zoisite to create only the specified routes:

 ```ruby
 resources :photos, only: [:index, :show]